 How to Set Up Brand Exclusions

 Google now allows brand exclusions in Performance Max — a feature that was notably absent at launch.
-Here's how to configure them:
+Here's the setup:

 - Navigate to your PMax campaign